Civics and citizenship

 Civic awareness is the knowledge and mindset that makes an individual decide to take an interest in civic action, participate in elections, support community planning and activities, volunteer, and feel connected to other citizens, both globally and locally.

 Most people have a private life and a public life.
 Civics is part of a citizen’s public life.
-Civic life is concerned with all of the ways citizens can live respectfully together in public (the Bold text startcommunityBold text End and nation).
+Civic life is concerned with all of the ways citizens can live respectfully together in public (the community and nation).

 People have different ideas about how politics should work.
 In an ideal world, it would be great to get everyone together to make a decision.
 However, many factors influence the ability to bring people together to make decisions such as population size and geography.
 When groups of people live together but have different opinions and interests, political systems are created to help them make collective decisions.